weinitor/BuildAHopper/README.md

 ## Paddling (Juggling) Ball
 We have discovered the motion of a bouncing ball when released from a specific height.
-The damper in the system consumes energy, causing the ball to eventually stop bouncing.
+The damper in the system consumes energy, causing the ball to stop bouncing eventually.
 However, we can inject energy into the system to counterbalance the energy consumed by the damper if we want the ball to bounce indefinitely.

 Imagine using a solid, flat paddle to propel an elastic ball upward.
-If we are skilled professionals and can make the ball land in the same position every time, we can apply a constant, uniform force from the moment the ball reaches its lowest point for a certain amount of time.
+If we are skilled professionals and can make the ball land in the same position every time, we can apply a constant, uniform force from when the ball reaches its lowest point for a certain amount of time.
 By actively adding energy to the system through the force transmitted to the ball via the paddle, we can envision the ball bouncing to a constant height, perpetually, as long as we continue to provide the necessary energy.

 <p align="center">